aiidateam/aiida-core/docs/source/querying/querybuilder/intro.rst

     Nodes of an AiiDA graph (vertices) are connected with links (edges).
     A *Node* can be either input or output of another *Node*, but also an ancestor or a descendant.
-*   know what how you want to filter the result.
+*   know how you want to filter the result.

 Once you are clear about what you want and how you can get it, the QueryBuilder will build an SQL-query for you.